ArturoDent/find-and-transform/README.md

 		"replace": "$1\\U$2",

 		"restrictFind": "selections"     	// find only in selections
-		// "cursorMove": "<go to and select some text after making the replacement>" }
+		// "cursorMoveSelect": "<go to and select some text after making the replacement>" }
 },
 ```